Did You Know?

 The Luther Lecture was established by Luther College at the University of Regina in 1977 with the purpose of making a distinctive and stimulating contribution to the life of the University and the general community.
 Annually, a distinguished scholar or leader of note is invited to give a public talk on matters of spiritual and social importance.

-The 2016 Luther Lecture is provided in part through a generous grant from the members of Faith Life Financial, the James Kurtz Memorial Trust Fund, and Canadian Lutheran World Relief.
+The 2017 Luther Lecture is provided in part through a generous grant from the members of Faith Life Financial and the James Kurtz Memorial Trust Fund.